gbif/ipt/DwCAHowToGuide.md

 1. Text data file(s) in CSV or Tab format, containing the data,
 2. A metafile (meta.xml) file that describes the content and relationship of the text file(s), and
 3. A metadata file (eml.xml) that describes the data resource.
 For instructions on 3), please refer to [GBIF Extended Metadata Profile: How-To Guide](http://links.gbif.org/%20gbif_metadata_profile_guide_en_v1)[28].
 It is assumed there is a metadata file.
-If not, the simplest way to produce one is using the metadata spreadsheet template at http://tools.gbif.org/spreadsheet-processor/.
+If not, the simplest way to produce one is using the [metadata spreadsheet template](https://github.com/gbif/ipt/wiki/resourceMetadata).

 Generate a DwC-Archive through custom conversion:

 1. Unless the data are already stored in a CSV/Tab text file, the publisher needs to prepare a text file(s) from the source.
 If the data are stored in a database, generate an output of delimited text from the source database into an outfile.
 Most database management systems support this process; an example is given in the Annex to this guide, below, in the section “Outputting Data From a MySQL Database Into a Textfile”.
 As the metafile maps the columns of the text file to Darwin Core terms, it is not necessary to use Darwin Core terms as column header in the resultant text file, though it may help to reduce errors.
 A general recommendation is to produce a single core data file and a single file for each extension if the intention is to output data tied to an extension.
 2. Create a Metafile: There are two different ways to generate the file:
-    1. Use the online application [Darwin Core Archive Assistant](http://tools.gbif.org/dwca-assistant/)[29]
+    1. Use the online application [Darwin Core Archive Assistant](http://tools.gbif.org/dwca-assistant/)
         1. GBIF provides an online tool for creating an XML metafile for you.
 Simply select the fields of data to be published, provide some details about the files and save the resultant XML.
 This only needs to be done once unless the set of published fields changes at some later time. ***Below is a simplified set of instructions on how to use the service to create an XML metafile:***
             1. Select the category of information of the data being published:
                 1.  ***Occurrence***: the category pertaining to evidence of an occurrence in nature, in a collection, or in a dataset (specimen, observation, etc.).